-April Rovero recently spoke at a high school in West Virginia, the state that leads in both and opioid-related deaths.
+April Rovero recently spoke at a high school in West Virginia, the state that leads in both

 Nearly everyone in the audience knew someone affected by opioid addiction.
 Some of the students were in foster care because their parents died of an overdose.